mac-comp240/activities_floating_point/README.md

-# Data Activity 8: Binary Floating Point Representation
+# Activity 8: Binary Floating Point Representation
 ## Put your name(s) here

 In this activity, you will explore the bit-level representation of floating-point numbers.
 Recall that in the IEEE single precision representation: